DallanQ/race_for_the_galaxy/Manual.md

 #### Military (page 9)

-> Icon of a white circle with a red border and +1 inside
+> Icon of a white circle with a red border and +1 inside.

 Contributes +1 Military towards conquering a military world (a white circle with a red border).

-> Icon of a white circle with a red border and +2 inside
+> Icon of a white circle with a red border and +2 inside.

 Contributes +2 Military towards conquering a military world (a white circle with a red border).

-> Icon of a white circle with a red border and +3 inside
+> Icon of a white circle with a red border and +3 inside.

 Contributes +3 Military towards conquering a military world (a white circle with a red border).

-> Icon of a white circle with a red border and -1 inside
+> Icon of a white circle with a red border and -1 inside.

 The -1 is not optional.
 This power reduces the player’s Military, making worlds harder to conquer.